wikimedia/toolhunt/README.md

 - `docker exec -it mariadb mariadb --user user -p mydatabase` (password: mypassword)
 - From the MariaDB command line: `SHOW TABLES;`

+### To insert mock data into the Database

+- Open a browser window to localhost:5000
+- You should receive the message, "Data inserted!"

 ## Technologies to be Used

 - Python